sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - **security critical**: designed to protect data or sensible information. example: medical databases, customers data ...

 **Critical systems must always identify and pin-point the worst case escenario, and also data throuputs and latencies!!**

+Other related concepts are also:

+**Integrity**: the property that represents how reliable and accurate data.
+To prevent fraud and other more harmful attacks measures must be taken to ensure that data is accurate and free from manipulation.

+**Confidentiality** the data in a system must be confidential.

+**Accountability**: Accountability is the idea that users of a system should be responsible for the actions they perform.
+This means that user interactions with sensitive systems should be logged and associated with a specific user.
+These logs should be difficult to forge, and have strong integrity protection.

 Referencess: